-I recommend adding core workouts like this one to your routine 1-2 times a week to improve strength and definition in the abs and core.
+I recommend adding core workouts like this to your routine 1-2 times a week to improve strength and definition in the abs and core.
 For extra emphasis on the core, follow this 28-Day Deep Abs Challenge.

-Before starting this core workout, I recommend some breathing exercises to warm up and activate your transverse abdominis muscles.
+Before starting this at-home core workout, I recommend some breathing exercises to warm up and activate your transverse abdominis muscles.
 To find your transverse abdominis muscles, fake cough.
 The muscles you feel ‘pop’ when you cough are your transverse abdominis muscles.

 Targets: Deep transverse abdomen muscles, rectus abdominis (six-pack ab muscles), oblique muscles, shoulders, back, legs, glutes and quads.